-This article explains the BATNA Negotiation in a practical way.
-After reading it, you will understand the basics of this powerful decision making and negotiation method.
+BATNA Negotiation: this article explains the BATNA Negotiation in a practical way.
+Next to what it is (including BATNA acronym), this article highlights the Negotiation topics, the importance of a DMU, possible Resistance and Target Points, Alternatives and determining BATNA.
+After reading it, you will understand the basics of this decision making and negotiation method.
+Enjoy reading!

 What is BATNA Negotiation?

 Wherever (commercial) deals are made, negotiation takes place as well.
 It’s not always easy for both parties to come out feeling like the winner.

 In order to get to an actual win-win negotiation, it’s a good idea to work towards a BATNA.

 The term BATNA is an acronym that stands for: Best Alternative To a Negotiated Agreement.
 It helps to arrive at an acceptable proposal that represents the interests of both parties.

 BATNA is a concept by American marketing experts Roger Fisher, William Ury, and Bruce Patton.
 They first mentioned it in their 1981 book ‘Getting to Yes: Negotiating Agreement Without Giving In‘.
 It is taught as a program on universities, for example on Harvard Law School.

 In some cases, people can opt for a tough negotiating style with tough negotiation tactics, making them come across as aggressive, coercive, threatening, or even misleading.
 The opposite choice is to go for a softer negotiating style, where one of the parties is easily convinced, avoids conflict, and does not stand up for themselves.